Muadh-Adekunle-Monsuru/University-Notes/STA 201/STA Past-Papers Notes.md

 A composite hypothesis is made up of multiple simple hypothesis that are related to each other.

-**What are type 1 errors:**
+**What are type I and II errors:**
-The first of these, called a _type I error,_ is said to result if the test incorrectly calls for rejecting Ho when it is indeed correct.
-The second, called a _type II error,_ results if the test calls for accepting $H_0$ when it is false.

-A type I error (false-positive) occurs if an investigator rejects a null hypothesis that is actually true in the population; a type II error (false-negative) occurs if the investigator fails to reject a null hypothesis that is actually false in the population.
+A type I error (false-positive) occurs if an investigator **rejects** a null hypothesis that is actually **true** in the population; a type II error (false-negative) occurs if the investigator fails to reject a null hypothesis that is actually **false** in the population.

 **Difference between correlation and regression:**
 Correlation quantifies the strength of the linear relationship between a pair of variables, whereas regression expresses the relationship in the form of an equation.

-**One and Two tailed test**
+**Differentiate between One and Two tailed test**

-In a one-tailed test, the alternative hypothesis specifies the direction of the effect.
-For example, if we are testing the effect of a new drug on blood pressure, the alternative hypothesis might be that the drug will lower blood pressure, but not that it will increase blood pressure.
-This would be a one-tailed test because we are only interested in the direction of the effect that is specified in the alternative hypothesis.
+	**In a one-tailed test, the alternative hypothesis specifies the direction of the effect.
 	In a two-tailed test, the alternative hypothesis does not specify the direction of the effect.
-Instead, it only states that the effect is different from the null hypothesis.
-For example, in the drug example above, the alternative hypothesis might be that the drug will have any effect on blood pressure (either increase or decrease).
-This would be a two-tailed test because the alternative hypothesis does not specify the direction of the effect.
+Instead, it only states that the effect is different from the null hypothesis.**
+	*For example, in the drug example above, the alternative hypothesis might be that the drug will have any effect on blood pressure (either increase or decrease).
+This would be a two-tailed test because the alternative hypothesis does not specify the direction of the effect.*

-In general, one-tailed tests are more powerful than two-tailed tests, but they are also more specific.
-If you have a strong prediction about the direction of the effect, a one-tailed test might be appropriate.
-If you are simply testing for the presence of an effect without any specific prediction about the direction, a two-tailed test might be more appropriate.
+	*For example, if we are testing the effect of a new drug on blood pressure, the alternative hypothesis might be that the drug will lower blood pressure, but not that it will increase blood pressure.
+This would be a one-tailed test because we are only interested in the direction of the effect that is specified in the alternative hypothesis.*

 Standard error of mean is a measure of **precision**